trustoverip/tswg-cesr-specification/spec/spec.md

 ### Code table entry policy

-The policy for placing entries into the tables in general is in order of first needed first-entered basis.
+The policy for placing entries into the tables, in general, is in order of first needed first-entered basis.
 In addition, the compact code tables prioritize entries that satisfy the requirement that the associated cryptographic operations maintain at least 128 bits of cryptographic strength.
 This precludes the entry of many weak cryptographic suites into the compact tables.
 CESR's compact code table includes only best-of-class cryptographic operations along with common non-Cryptographic Primitive types.
 At the time of this writing, there is the expectation that the National Institute of Standards and Technology (NIST) soon will approve standardized post-quantum resistant cryptographic operations.
 When that happens, codes for the most appropriate post-quantum operations will be added.
-For example, Falcon appears to be one of the leading candidates with open-source code already available.
+For example, Falcon appears to be among the leading candidates with open-source code already available.

 ### Table format